SpargatTeam/BlockmanLORD/README.md

 ### Download Boost source code and add it on libs and rename the folder on boost

-### Download lua 5.4.3 source and add it on libs with name lua

 ### Download GLFW source and add it on libs

 ### Download ZLIB source and add it on libs